 A vegan is someone who has taken an ethical choice to live a life that in no way exploits other living beings for food, clothing, cosmetics, or similar purposes.
 To do so a vegan not only excludes all animal products from his or her diet, including all meat (fish and chicken included!), dairy, eggs and honey but also avoids using any form of leather, suede, wool and silk.
 Vegans also do not use products that have been tested on or in any way contain ingredients from animals.
 A vegan also refuses to contribute or participate in activities where animals are used to entertain humans such as circuses, zoos, horse racing, etc.

-Let’s face it.
+et’s face it.
 The Earth is in shambles and we are the ones to blame for it.
 Our love for plastic, consumption of animal products, and addiction to fossil fuels is literally killing the planet.
 Our oceans and waterways are contaminated, our forests are shrinking, pollution is at an all time high, animals are dying and the health of humanity is at risk, yet very little is done to fix it.

-Hibiscus tea has quickly become one of my favorite go-to beverages.
-It’s fresh, it’s tart, and its’ deep red color is enough to allure anyone.
+Cold brew hibiscus tea has quickly become one of my favorite go-to beverages.
+It’s fresh, it’s tart, and it’s deep red color is enough to entice anyone.
 Loose leaf hibiscus or hibiscus tea bags (whichever you prefer) are easy to pack so it is perfect to bring with you when you’re traveling.
 As an avid fan of Dr. Gregor, I was thoroughly intrigued to find out that hibiscus tea beat out green tea and every other drink in terms of antioxidant power.
 That’s right, out of 282 beverages studied, hibiscus tea came out as the healthiest beverage of all!
 I was impressed.
 Even beating out green tea?!
 Though, I wasn’t about to ditch my beloved jasmine pearl tea, I wanted to find a way to incorporate hibiscus tea on a daily basis for all of its amazing health benefits so I started to cold brew it.
 Hibiscus tea can be also be prepared as a hot tea but I prefer the crisp smooth taste of cold brewing it which is especially refreshing on a hot day.